wkumari/draft-harkins-owe/README.md

    Section 4.5) is not performed, it MUST also include a Diffie-Hellman Parameter element.
-If "PMK caching" is not being performed, a client MUST discard any 802.11 association response that indicates the OWE AKM in the RSN element but does not have not a Diffie-Hellman Parameter element.
+If "PMK caching" is not being performed, a client MUST discard any 802.11 association response that indicates the OWE

-   For interoperability purposes, a compliant implementation MUST support group nineteen (19), a 256-bit elliptic curve group.
-TODO: what to do if the AP doesn't like the client's chosen group?

-   Received Diffie-Hellman Parameter Elements are checked for validity upon receipt.
-For ECC, elements are checked by verifying that equation for the curve is correct for the given x- and y-